 See the subjects below for information on accessing government information in the library and online.
-The sites listed are starting points and are only a sample of the information available.
-If you do not find what you need or would like to know more please email email@example.com.
+The sites listed are starting points and are only a sample of the information available. .

 - Using Google

 If you need the most current information the agency website may be your best option.
 You can search a government site by using these terms for better results: